MrMichaelJKelly/bpha-townsq/README.md

 # bpha-townsq
-TownSq website content for Bill Point Homeowners Association
+This is the TownSq website content for Bill Point Homeowners Association.